Those visiting with the students of Critical Theory and the Arts in the first few years include:

 Paul Chan was born in Hong Kong and grew up in Omaha, Nebraska.
 Next to animation and video, drawings, and language-based works, he engages in discussions around art and its relation to the world, including politics and war, through poetry, critical writing, activism, theater, and most recently, book publishing.

 Sven Lütticken teaches art history at Vrije University Amsterdam and Freie Universität Berlin.
-Sternberg Press published his book, Idols of the Market: Modern Iconoclasm and the Fundamentalist Spectacle (2009) and in 2006 Secret Publicity: Essays on Contemporary Art came out with NAi Publishers.
+Sternberg Press published his book, Idols of the Market: Modern Iconoclasm and the Fundamentalist Spectacle and Secret Publicity: Essays on Contemporary Art came out with NAi Publishers.
 His critical, historical and theoretical writings on modern and contemporary art and culture have been published widely in journals and other publications.
 Lütticken has a blog and calls himself a Sunday-curator.

 Nicholson Baker is an American writer of fiction and non-fiction whose books include House of Holes; The Anthologist; Human Smoke: The Beginnings of World War Two, the End of Civilization; Checkpoint; Box of Matches; and Double Fold: Libraries and the Assault on Paper.
 Baker’s most recent work, Traveling Sprinkler, a novel, was published in 2013 by the Blue Rider Press.